Endometrial ablation

 Endometrial ablation is a surgical procedure that is used to remove (ablate) or destroy the endometrial lining of the uterus.
-The goal of the procedure is to decrease the amount of blood loss during menstrual periods.
-Endometrial ablation is most often employed in people with excessive menstrual bleeding, who do not wish to undergo a hysterectomy, following unsuccessful medical therapy.
+The goal of the procedure is to decrease the amount of blood loss during menstruation (periods).
+Endometrial ablation is most often employed in people with excessive menstrual bleeding following unsuccessful medical therapy.
+It is less effective than hysterectomy, but with a lower risk of adverse events.

 Endometrial ablation is typically done in a minimally invasive manner with no external incisions.
 Slender tools are inserted through the vagina and into the uterus.
 In some forms of the procedure, one of these tools may be a camera (hysteroscope) to assist with visualization.
 Other tools include those that harness electricity, high-energy radio waves, heated fluids, or cold temperature to destroy the endometrial lining.

-The procedure is almost always performed as an outpatient treatment, either at a hospital, ambulatory surgery center, or physician office.
+The procedure is almost always performed as an outpatient treatment, either at a hospital, ambulatory surgery center, or physician's office.
 Patients will most commonly undergo local and/or light sedative anesthesia, or if necessary, general or spinal anesthesia.

 After the procedure, the endometrium heals by scarring over, thus reducing or eliminating future uterine bleeding.
 The patient's hormonal functions will remain unaffected because the ovaries are left intact.
-Due to the uterine changes that take place after undergoing ablation, patients are unlikely to be able to become pregnant after the procedure, and of pregnancies that do occur, complication risk is high.
+Due to the uterine changes that take place after undergoing ablation, patients are unlikely to be able to become pregnant after the procedure, and in pregnancies that do occur, complication risk is high.
 To reduce the associated mortality risks, it is often recommended for patients to adhere to birth control methods after undergoing endometrial ablation.

 Indications

 The primary indication for endometrial ablation is abnormal uterine bleeding, including chronic heavy menstrual bleeding, in premenopausal patients.
 Typically, these are patients for whom first-line medical therapy was unsuccessful or contraindicated.

+In some cases, endometrial ablation is used to treat small uterine fibroids.

 Absolute contraindications for undergoing endometrial ablation include endometrial carcinoma, current pregnancy, and desire for future pregnancy.

-Preparation and Planning
+Preparation and planning

-Prior to undergoing endometrial ablation, patients will go through a pre-procedure evaluation and risk assessment.
+Before undergoing endometrial ablation, patients will go through a pre-procedure evaluation and risk assessment.
 Components of this often include informed consent, anesthesia evaluation, and a pregnancy test (as current pregnancy is a contraindication to the procedure).
 All patients will undergo endometrial sampling to test for endometrial carcinoma, as this is an absolute contraindication to endometrial ablation.
-Some patients may also require further assessment of the uterus through hysteroscopy or saline infusion sonohysterography), and/or removal of any current IUD.
+Some patients may also require further assessment of the uterus through hysteroscopy or saline infusion sonohysterography, and/or removal of any current IUD.

 Depending on the treatment that is chosen, endometrial ablation is sometimes conducted after treatment with hormones, such as norethisterone or Lupron to reduce the thickness of the endometrium.